auth0-sandbox/lab-app-integration/README.md

 1. Click the large blue button that says *+ Create Application*.

-1. name the application *ACME Financial Management*, click on *Regular Web Applications* for the application type, and click the blue *Create* button at the bottom:
+1. Name the application *Acme Financial Management*, click on *Regular Web Applications* for the application type, and click the blue *Create* button at the bottom:

     <div style="text-align: center;"><img src="./.assets/images/auth0-app-create.png" /></div>